kawansoft/SympleGit-Java/README.md

 ## What is SympleGit?

-SympleGit is a minimalist Java Git implementation that has 3 main characteristics:
+SympleGit is a minimalist but extendable Java Git implementation that has 3 main characteristics:

 1. It supports one to one calls corresponding to Git command line calls.
 2. It has wrappers classes for main Git actions, with easy names to use.